top of page

 Bottles of vitamins with text "Can You Use Your HSA for Vitamins and Supplements?" on a blue background.
 "SavingWiser" logo visible.

-In other words, the same vitamin can be treated completely differently for HSA purposes depending on the diagnosis and documentation: without a diagnosis it is considered general wellness and not eligible, but with a documented condition and an LMN it becomes an HSA eligible supplement.
+In other words, the same vitamin can be treated completely differently for HSA purposes depending on your diagnosis and documentation — without one, it's considered general wellness and not eligible, but with a documented condition and an LMN, it may become an HSA-eligible expense.

 Key rule: An HSA-eligible supplement or vitamin must be medically necessary and connected to a specific diagnosis — not general wellness.

 Most vitamins (multivitamins, vitamin C, greens powders) and supplements fall under general wellness.
-They only become HSA eligible with documentation (Letter of Medical Necessity) connecting the supplement to a diagnosed condition.
+They become HSA-eligible only with documentation (a Letter of Medical Necessity) that links the supplement to a diagnosed condition.

 Commonly Approved Vitamins and Supplements with Diagnosis